deutschebank/fluxnova-docs-manual/content/get-started/quick-start/decision-automation.md

 {{< img src="../img/tasklist-dmn2.png" >}}

 You'll see that depending on the input, the worker will either charge or not charge the credit card.
-You can also verify that the DMN tables were evaluated by using Flowave Cockpit.
-Go to [http://localhost:8080/flowave/app/cockpit/](http://localhost:8080/flowave/app/cockpit/).
+You can also verify that the DMN tables were evaluated by using Fluxnova Cockpit.
+Go to [http://localhost:8080/fluxnova/app/cockpit/](http://localhost:8080/fluxnova/app/cockpit/).
 Log in with the credentials *demo / demo*.
 Navigate to the "Decisions" section and click on Approve Payment.
 Check the different Decision Instances that were evaluated by clicking on the ID in the table.

-A single DMN table that was executed could look like this in Flowave Cockpit:
+A single DMN table that was executed could look like this in Fluxnova Cockpit:
 {{< img src="../img/cockpit-dmn-table.png" >}}

 {{< note title="Success!" class="info" >}}
 Congratulations!
-You've successfully completed the Flowave Platform Quick Start.
+You've successfully completed the Fluxnova Platform Quick Start.
 Ready to continue?
-We recommend the [Flowave Platform documentation](https://docs.flowave.finos.org/manual/latest/).
+We recommend the [Fluxnova Platform documentation](https://docs.fluxnova.finos.org/manual/latest/).
 {{< /note >}}

-{{< get-tag repo="flowave-get-started-quickstart" tag="Step-5" >}}
+{{< get-tag repo="fluxnova-get-started-quickstart" tag="Step-5" >}}